 This law remains true in Z370, the chipset that until recently had been the flagship of Intel For mainstream processors.

-The Z390 AORUS PRO, right next to the Z370 Ultra Gaming.
-Two different motherboards, a similar launch price, a distance of about one year from each other.
-The sharp-eyed among you (and even those who are a little less) will probably notice one major difference between the two.
+God-Z390 AORUS PRO, right next to the Z370 Ultra Gaming.
+Two different motherboards, similar launch price, about a year apart.
+The sharp-eyed among you (and even those who are a little less so) will probably notice one major and major difference between the two.

 This motherboard was designed after a long series of reviews on the previous generation, and in the knowledge of the next generation's employees.
 It was designed in advance to provide hardware personnel with an ultra-advanced power supply system for the processor, and it seems that most of the focus went there.

-This motherboard is in standard ATX configuration and will fit in any chassis supporting such configuration.
-The recommended cost of this motherboard is about NIS 990 in the country and about NIS 875 in imports from Amazon and Newag in the US.
-This price places it slightly below the ambitious resident's price tags that occupy the 300 dollar price tag or about NIS 1500.
+This motherboard is configured ATX Standard and will fit in any enclosure that supports this configuration.
+The recommended cost of this motherboard is about 990 shekels in the country and about 875 shekels in imports from Amazon and Newag in the US.

 The Z390 AORUS PRO supports two drives SSD The M.2 interface comes with these nice coolers that are made of aluminum.
 They also include a thermal pad that has already been pasted so that all you have to do is plug and polish the lid.
 SLI and CrossFireX are also supported for individuals who are still interested in 2 graphic cards For games.